dvci/health_cards/lib/USAGE.md

 # Create Health Card from JWS
 health_card = HealthCards::HealthCard.from_jws(jws)

-# By default the health_card will attempt to resolve keys to verify the payload
-health_card.resolves_keys?
-# We can disable that with:
-health_card.resolve_keys = false
-# Note this can also be globally disabled with
-health_card.globally_resolve_keys =

 # A key can be manually added to verify if needed
 health_card.public_key = public_key

+# By default a HealthCard will attempt to resolve keys to verify the payload
 health_card.verify
 ```